jacobjelen/Infitex-data-process/README.md

 1. Install Arduino IDE
     - **[https://www.arduino.cc/en/software](https://www.arduino.cc/en/software)**

+2. Install Seeed SAMD Library to Arduino IDO
+    - go to Arduino IDE (top left) - Settings
+    - In the "Additional Boards Manager URLs" field, add this URL: https://files.seeedstudio.com/arduino/package_seeeduino_boards_index.json
+    - (if you have multiple URLs, separate them with commas)
+    - Click the "OK" button.
+    - go to Tools > Board > Boards Manager
+    - find "Seeed SAMD Boards" in the list and click the "Install" button.
+    - Wait for the installation to finish and click the "Close" button.
+    - You'll now see the XIAO and other Seed SAMD boards under the Tools > Board menu.

-2. Open DataloggerFirmware/DataloggerFirmware.ino in Arduino
+3. Open DataloggerFirmware/DataloggerFirmware.ino in Arduino

-3. Connect your data-logger to USB
+4. Connect your data-logger to USB
     - Tools - Board - Seeed SAMD Boards - Seeeduino XIAO
     - Tools - Port - select the port where Seeeduino XIAO is connected

-4. Upload the firmware
+5. Upload the firmware
     - Sketch - Upload